tomxbarnesx/git-interview-baseline/README.md

 Now `ls` reveals that `remote-bug-fix` is integrated into our local copy of `master` as well.
 Another great success.

 When we fetched, git also outputted: `* [new branch]      remote-feature-branch -> origin/remote-feature-branch`.
-Similarly, git fetched a new branch and if we want to check it out or merge it we can using `git checkout` or `git merge`.
-Let's checkout what code is on `remote-feature-branch`, a branch another developer made for another feature and pushed up to GitHub so they can share it with us.
+We fetched an entire new branch, and if we want we can use `git checkout` or `git merge` to start working with it.
+Let's check what's on `remote-feature-branch`, which some other developer pushed up to GitHub so they could share it with us.

 ```
 mission-critical-application $ git checkout remote-feature-branch